 PORTLAND, Ore.
 (KOIN) — More than 1 million acres of Oregon were torched by dozens of wildfires that erupted September 7, 2020 when easterly winds roared through the state and put nearly a half-million Oregonians into evacuation zones.

-Here is a list of the biggest fires in Oregon at this time.
+Here is a list of the biggest fires in Oregon as of October 16, 2020.
 The acreage and containment are the most recent numbers posted from fire officials around the state.

 These fires are listed by order of size

 Follow KOIN 6 for the latest news and weather